 Assuming you enroll in a service agreement following installation, our labor warranty is for 10 years.
 If you don’t enroll in a service agreement, it’s still 2 years.

 Other HVAC companies might or might not offer a 10-year labor warranty.
 If they do, that’s great, but be sure you’re aware of the terms.
-You’ll typically have to enroll in a service agreement to get that warranty, and the quality of those service agreements vary wildly.
+You’ll typically have to enroll in a service agreement to get that warranty, and the quality of those service agreements varies wildly.
 For example, ours is reasonably priced – only about 60% of the price of some companies’ agreements – and the included inspections are incredibly comprehensive.

-Basically, our philosophy is that since we installed the system, we know it’s going to work the way it should.
+Our philosophy is that since we installed the system, we know it’s going to work the way it should.
 As long as we’re in a position to keep the system in proper working order (that’s where the service agreement comes in!), we’re more than happy to warranty our labor for 10 years.

 The other thing about labor warranties is competence.
 A competent HVAC contractor with highly trained technicians should have no problem offering a 10-year warranty on labor.
 But if you get 4 quotes on a new system, you’ll probably find that only 1 or 2 of them include a 10-year labor warranty.